curusarn/ctu-fit-mi-paa/knapsack-problem/README.md

 First I sort the items by their price.
 Then I create a table where each cell represents an optimal solution to a sub problem.
 Each cell contains a weight of the optimal solution for given sub problem (or INF if solution does not exist).
-Each cell in `Xth` row represents solutions with price equal to `X`.
+`Xth` row represents solutions with price equal to `X`.
-Each cell in `Xth` column represents solutions that only considers first `X` items from original problem.
+`Xth` column represents solutions that only considers first `X` items from original problem.
 To get optimal solution for each cell we use solutions to sub problems from previous column.
 Optimal solution for each cell either **adds item corresponding to the column** or **uses previous solution with the same price** whichever gives lesser total weight.
 Final solution is the one with highest price with weight lower than capacity.